Sleepychord/ImprovedGAN-pytorch/README.md

 * `./models` includes the trained model, you can simply delete it for retraining.
 * The archectures of networks are elaborately designed, among them `Weight Normalization` is very important.
 * Thank Jiapeng Hong for discussing with me.

+## Change Logs
+* (Nov 27, 2019) Update to pytorch 1.2 and Python 3.7.
+The version for pytorch 0.3 and Python 2.7 can be found in the history versions.
+Delete pretrained models.